fraserxu/ionic-rating/README.md

 });

 ```

+If you want to make it read only

+> added readonly="readOnly" to rating directive, and $scope.readOnly = true; to the controller.

 **Note:** You may also need to include the style file.
 But I suggest you just copy it to your
 project.